neos/neos-development-collection/Neos.Fusion.Afx/README.md

 to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the generated fusion-code can be overwritten and controlled from the outside if needed.

+## Note

+This repository (after versions 1.x) is a read-only subsplit of a package that is part of the Neos project (learn more on www.neos.io).

+Neos is an open source Content Application Platform based on Flow.
+A set of core Content Management features is resting within a larger context that allows you to build a perfectly customized experience for your users.

+If you want to use Neos, please have a look at the Neos documentation

 ## Installation

 Neos.Fusion.AFX is available via packagist.
 Just add `"neos/fusion-afx" : "~1.0.0"`